 Mild and gentle, this is the least ‘aggressive’ of the phyllitous clays making it a good choice for sensitive, dry or maturing skin as it does not overly “pull” the natural oils from your skin.

-If you make CP soap, try added a little of this powder to your recipes, it will produce a brighter base color and impart good cleaning abilities as well.
+If you make CP soap, try adding a little of this White Kaolin Clay powder to your recipes, it will produce a brighter base color and impart good cleaning abilities as well.

 Please note that this clay is NOT super white.
 To achieve a super white clay, you have to use bleaching chemicals.
-Ours is still “white” but its a tan white, as we don’t source highly refined clays.
+Ours is still “white” but it is a tan white, as we don’t source highly refined clays.

 INCI: Kaolin Clay

 Please note that naturally occurring clays cannot be “certified organic” in the USA.
 The term “organic” is reserved for items that are grown in a field under organic supervision.
-Our Kaolin Clay is 100% pure, with no added fillers – but since it doesn’t meet the FDA’s requirement of being field grown, its not certifiable.
+Our Kaolin Clay is 100% pure, with no added fillers – but since it doesn’t meet the FDA’s requirement of being field grown, it is not certifiable.
 If it were possible, we would have this item marked as organic.
-It can, however be sold as 100% natural.
+It can, however, be sold as 100% natural.

 To view other clays we offer click here.